Water Shield, Dollar Bonnet

 Native

-Water shield’s floating leaves are smaller than lilies, green on the top and brown and slimy on the bottom; flowers are typically brownish.
+Watershield’s floating leaves are smaller than lilies, green on the top and brown and slimy on the bottom; flowers are typically brownish.

 Description

-Water shield has floating leaves two to five inches long that are smooth and green on top and jelly-like and brown on bottom.
-Leaves alternate on long leaf stalks and are shield- or oval-shaped.
 The slim stem is rooted in mud.
 Small flowers about half an inch long with three or four petals each bloom in June to a brownish or purple color.

-Ducks and other waterfowl eat the seeds, and muskrats and nutria enjoy the roots and stems.
-The leaves of water shield look similar to water lilies but are smaller and have no slit.
-Another difference is that water shield leaves are attached to the stem in the center, creating a look like that of a target.
-Treat in early summer before the slimy gelatin coating develops on the leaves and stems.
+The leaves of watershield look like water lilies but are smaller and have no slit.
+Another difference is that watershield leaves are attached to the stem in the center, creating a look like that of a target.

 Location